 Writing my book

 What have I been doing with my time?
-Mostly I’ve been up to eyes establishing myself as a wedding and family photographer.
+Mostly I’ve been up to my eyes, establishing myself as a wedding and family photographer.
 However, after a lot of hard graft, I feel that I’ve finally reached a plateau.
 Also, a few years on from my dad’s death, I finally have a bit more headspace again.
 The future looks brighter than it did for quite some time.

 The best thing about writing for Walkhighlands for a year was that I really discovered who I am as a writer.
 My guest column forced me to write during the darkest time of my life.
 I’ve always felt that I’ve had a book inside of me but, until my dad became ill, I didn’t know what it was.
 Well, I do now.
 I’m writing about my beautiful relationship with my dad and the Scottish landscapes which have formed the backdrop to my life.